 Camille Ranadive [corporate associate, New York]: We do a lot of cross-border public and private M&A, private equity transactions, venture capital deals and joint-venture arrangements.
 Then there's general corporate governance: dealing with boards and board appointees, and advising on board decisions.
 Our work essentially involves working on documentation to achieve a client's goal: that might be deciding to purchase a company or selling assets or a business division.

 Paul Humphreys [corporate senior associate, New York]: Corporate and M&A are overlapping and the terms get used interchangeably.
-Corporate, I think of as encompassing everything from M&A, to capital markets to fund formation to more run-of-the-mill corporate maintenance, like record keeping, updating minutes, and corporate secretarial-type activities.
+Corporate, I think of as encompassing everything from M&A to capital markets to fund formation to more run-of-the-mill corporate maintenance, like record keeping, updating minutes, and corporate secretarial-type activities.
 M&A, I think of as buying and selling businesses or investing in businesses, and that can be public or private transactions.
 Our practice is primarily M&A and capital markets.

 CA: What is antitrust law?

-Justin Stewart-Teitelbaum [antitrust senior associate, Washington, DC]: Antitrust law is a legal analysis of competition.
+Justin Stewart-Teitelbaum [antitrust counsel, Washington, DC]: Antitrust law is a legal analysis of competition.
 There are two high-level areas of practice: the conduct side – legal assessment or litigation over business conduct which could be deemed anticompetitive – and M&A approval: regulators in the US and around the world assess planned mergers to determine if their consummation might result in competition issues.
 The two key US enforcers are the Federal Trade Commission (FTC) and Department of Justice (DOJ).

-Ilana Kattan [antitrust associate, Washington DC]: Put simply, the antitrust laws aim to preserve competition.
+Ilana Kattan [antitrust senior associate, Washington DC]: Put simply, the antitrust laws aim to preserve competition.
 Antitrust lawyers advise clients on a wide range of issues, including on mergers, agreements with competitors, and monopolization.
 We advise clients in the M&A context, in regulatory investigations and litigation, and in private litigation.
 We also provide advice to clients on antitrust compliance.